aiidateam/qe-tools/docs/design/outputs.md

 The `raw_outputs` are massive, and in a format that most users won't understand.

-## Querying JSON
+### Querying JSON

-Instead, we want to extract and present the outputs that most users care about: structure, Fermi energy, forces, etc.
+Instead, we want to query for or "extract" the outputs that most users care about: structure, Fermi energy, forces, etc.
 However, we want to make sure that:

-1. it is very clear from which raw output data the final output is parsed.
+1. it is very clear from which raw output data the final output is extracted.
-2. the logic of how a final output is parsed as _localized_ as possible (to borrow a phrase from quantum mechanics).
+2. the logic of how a final output is extracted is as _localized_ as possible (to borrow a phrase from quantum mechanics).
-3. we avoid having to guard against the absence of certain keys with massive `get(value, {})` links.
+3. we avoid having to guard against the absence of certain keys with massive `get(value, {})` chains.

 In order to do this, we decided to look for a "JSON querying" tool, that allows us to quickly, robustly and with a few lines of code extract the data we are interested in.
 After doing a bit of research, we decided to give [`glom`](https://glom.readthedocs.io/en/latest/index.html) a try.